joaojunior/data_structures_and_algorithms/README.md

         - min_heapify: `O(lgn)`, we need to look all levels from the root until leaves.
         - build_min_heap: `O(n)`, for each element from position `n // 2 - 1` to `0`, we need to call `min_heapify`.
 2. Space Complexity: `O(n)`, `build_min_heap` create a min heap in place.

+## 1.6 BinarySearchTree

+For the complexity, `n` is the number of items in the Binary search tree and `h` is the tree's height.
+1. Time complexity: In the worst case, `h = n`, the binary search tree is like a linked list.
+    - search: `O(h)`, we do a binary search to find an element.
+    - insert: `O(h)`, Either we need to find the element in the tree or we need to find the correct place for the new element.
+Both start in the tree's root and do a binary search.
+    - delete: `O(h)`, We need to find the element in the tree and delete it.
+To find the element, we use the `search` method.

+2. Space Complexity: `O(n)`

 # 2. Algorithms